 What do the freedom indexes tell about the economic system of Sri Lanka?

 Now, to determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Sri Lanka is ranked 132th globally and 28th in Asia-Pacific indicating that the country has a mostly unfree economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Sri Lanka is ranked among the lower tier globally with a score of 49.4, indicating that the country has a repressed economy.
+This reflects the severe economic crisis Sri Lanka experienced from 2022 onward, including its IMF bailout programme agreed in 2023.

-Sri Lanka gets a score of 55/100, which qualifies it as Partly Free.
+Sri Lanka gets a score of 63/100, which qualifies it as Partly Free (As of 2026, up from 55/100 in 2022, reflecting democratic gains following the 2024 presidential election).
 Sri Lanka is considered to have a government that does not control what people do, and people can make their own economic decisions.
 Still, it is only considered an electoral democracy, lacking full liberal democratic protections.

 The Link Between Public Sector Employment and the Economic System of Sri Lanka